Parthgairola/Market-Expansion-Analysis-Retailer-Superstore-/README.md

 # Dataset & Initial Checks

-Dataset Used : Sample Superstore ,
+Dataset Used : Superstore Sales ,
 You can Access it from : https://public.tableau.com/app/learn/sample-data

 The dataset used for this analysis contains **order-level transaction data and product return information**.